Leanneleesh/dsi12project/project_2/README.md

 ##### <u>Cost per Square Foot</u>

 Generalise the square foot of each property as sum of Tot Bsmt SF and Gr Liv Area to evaluate cost per sq ft.
-This feature is purely for visualisation and will not be used as a predictor as the feature takes in SalePrice (which is the target value).
+This feature is purely for visualization and will not be used as a predictor as the feature takes in Sale Price.

 ##### <u>No Remod</u>

-Compare the number of houses that were remodified.
+Compares Year Built and Year Remod/Add to find the number of houses that were remodified.

 ##### <u>Years Before Sale</u>

-Number of years between YearBuilt and YrSold
+Number of years between YearBuilt and YrSold to determine age of house at time of sale.

 ##### <u>Total Porch SF</u>

-Created from Open Porch SF, Enclosed Porch, 3SsnPorch and Screen Porch
+The sum of Open Porch SF, Enclosed Porch, 3SsnPorch and Screen Porch

 ##### <u>Total Baths</u>

-Created from Full Bath, Half Bath, Bsmt Full Bath, Bsmt Half Bath
+The sum of Full Bath, Half Bath, Bsmt Full Bath, Bsmt Half Bath